-Neighbourhood 19 (168ha) comprises the south-eastern corner of Alexandra Hills.
-The neighbourhood is bounded by Redland Bay Road in the south, Vienna Road in the west, Scribbly Gums Conservation Areas in the north and east and the Weippin Street Sewerage Treatment Plant and conservation land on Teasdale Road in the east.
+Neighbourhood 19 comprises the south-eastern corner of Alexandra Hills.
+The approximate size of the neighbourhood is approximately 168 ha and is bounded by Redland Bay Road in the south, Vienna Road in the west, Scribbly Gums Conservation Areas in the north and east and the Weippin Street Sewerage Treatment Plant and conservation land on Teasdale Road in the east.